bibanon/chan.arc/chan-arc-spec.rst

 With this format, we hope to create a standard way to store image board threads so that we can be able to, say, import threads from a bunch of different archives into a single, unified display and management system.

 The most important thing to store, in our eyes, is the user-generated content – what the users have themselves posted inside threads.
-The specific stylings and layout of the specific imageboard itself are less important, which is why our standard information files focus on the content and posts themselves, and not the page layout, structure, or theme/design.
-However, if an example of these can be downloaded and stored as a ``WARC`` file in the ``warc/`` folder, this is always appreciated.
+The specific stylings and layout of the specific imageboard itself are less important, which is why our standard (required) information files place more focus on the content and posts themselves than the page layout, structure, or theme/design of the specific imageboard.
+However, direct grabs of these files can be downloaded and stored in ``WARC`` files in the provided ``warc/`` folder.

 Version Strings
 ---------------